NEVADA

 (1866 - 1871), near Paradise Valley

 An Army post consisting of only two adobe Officers' quarters, an adobe barracks, and storehouses.
-Located east of town on Martin Creek.
+Some structures may still exist on a private ranch.
+Located about four miles east of town on Martin Creek.

 Camp Willow Point